L.A. State of Mind: Critical reception

 L.A.
-State of Mind received generally negative reviews.
-Jon O'Brien of AllMusic gave it one and a half star and commented that the album was one of the worst of the decade, commenting that Brown sounds as if she was sore and it seems to recite a poem instead of singing.
-About the production, he also said: "childlike melodies and dated production are entirely representative of the amateurish nature that encompasses the album".
-Analyzing the songs, O'Brien commented that "Music of the Night" sounds like a failure and delayed attempt to sound like Ricky Martin, "Stay in Bed Days" was like someone singing Shania Twain at karaoke and "Bad, Bad Girl", described as the "worst of all", was "an ear-shatteringly bad stab at '80s electro that sounds like it was recorded on a children's Casio keyboard.
+State of Mind received generally mixed to negative reviews.
+Jon O'Brien of AllMusic gave it one and a half stars and commented that the album was one of the worst of the decade.
+He described the songs as having "childlike melodies and dated production [that] are entirely representative of the amateurish nature that encompasses the album".
+Analyzing the songs, O'Brien commented that "Music of the Night" sounds like a failure and a delayed attempt to sound like Ricky Martin, "Stay in Bed Days" was like someone singing Shania Twain at karaoke and "Bad, Bad Girl", described as the "worst of all", was "an ear-shatteringly bad stab at '80s electro that sounds like it was recorded on a children's Casio keyboard".
+Bárbara dos Anjos Lima of Abril said the album is "shameful and disastrous".

-Caroline Sullivan of The Guardian gave it three stars and commented the expectation for an independent and outside the mainstream album was low, but L.A.
-State of Mind "isn't the pile of scrappy indifference it should have been", praising Brown's breathy voice.
-She was positive and chosen "Sweet Pleasure", compared the song with "Justify My Love", by Madonna, and the ballads of Sheryl Crow.
-But was negative about "Stay in Bed Days", described as "the only rubbish track" and appealing by Brown put her daughters in backing vocals singing "Do I need therapy?
-Have I lost it in LA?".
-Bárbara dos Anjos Lima of Abril said the album is shameful and disastrous.
+Caroline Sullivan of The Guardian gave it three stars and commented that the expectation for the album was low, but L.A.
+State of Mind "isn't the pile of scrappy indifference it should have been".
+She said that Brown has a "reedy, weakish voice" but that the material on the album "presents it well".
+She favourably compared "Sweet Pleasure" with "Justify My Love" by Madonna, and compared the title track to works by Sheryl Crow.
+"Stay in Bed Days" was described as "the only rubbish track"; Sullivan criticized Brown choosing to feature her daughter's vocals on the track.
+In a positive review, Christopher Rosa for VH1 described the album as having "surprising flavors".
+He praised her vocal range on the album, calling it "awe-inspiring", and went on to say "her phenomenal voice is center stage throughout."